Balsamic Tortellini Caprese Salad

 More easy pasta salads

-If you enjoy this recipe, you might also like my cheesy tortellini Italian pasta salad, an easy Caprese pasta salad with prosciutto, pasta salad with chickpeas and roasted red peppers, and this simple tortellini with roasted veggies and basil vinaigrette.
+If you enjoy this recipe, you might also like my lemon orzo salad with feta, cheesy tortellini Italian pasta salad, an easy Caprese pasta salad with prosciutto, pasta salad with chickpeas and roasted red peppers, and this simple tortellini with roasted veggies and basil vinaigrette.

 If you try this tortellini Caprese salad, don’t forget to rate the recipe and leave a comment below.
 I love hearing how recipes turn out in your kitchen, and it helps other readers, too.